- Study Mode: Part Time

 What facilities can I use?

-We have a range of state-of-the-art facilities for you to access, including our Nursing Simulation Labs, multistorey library and IT suites.
+We have a range of state-of-the-art facilities for you to access at our Uxbridge campus including our Nursing Simulation Labs, multi-story library and IT suites.
 Students will be able to access our full range of support services, including the Learning Development Unit for skills and study support, the Careers and Employability Team, Student Finance Team, Accommodation and Counselling Services.

 What will I study?